Why dual British citizenship is in the news

 Certificates of Entitlement are issued digitally and are no longer physically vignette-based or tied permanently to a single passport.
 Status is managed through the UKVI account, which allows updated passport details to be linked without re-issuing a physical document.
 The Certificate evidences the Right of Abode and enables travel without a British passport, provided the status is correctly recorded and linked in the system.

-For example, a British–French dual national living in London who travels to Paris for a weekend and attempts to return using a French passport alone may now be refused boarding unless they can show a valid British passport or a recognised Certificate of Entitlement.
-A British–Belgian dual citizen who has worked in the UK for decades but never applied for a British passport may find that a Belgian passport alone does not trigger exemption recognition at boarding stage.
+For example, a British–French dual national living in London who travels to Paris for a weekend and attempts to return using a French passport alone may now be refused boarding unless they can show a valid British passport or recognised Certificate of Entitlement, unless they fall within the EU Settlement Scheme concession described above.
+A British–Belgian dual citizen who has worked in the UK for decades but never applied for a British passport may find that a Belgian passport alone does not trigger exemption recognition at boarding stage, unless they fall within the EU Settlement Scheme concession.

 Practical steps for dual British citizens